frlnx/char_gen/README.md

 - Generate character art using stable diffusion
 - Use an uploaded picture as a basis for the text generation and character art

-## Thank you

-Thank you for reading this far.
-I hope you enjoyed the project.
-I am looking forward to your feedback.